ronnn-ddr/sandwich_shop/README.md

 ## Description

 The Sandwich Shop App allows users to build and order sandwiches by selecting quantity, size (Footlong or Six-inch), bread type (white, wheat, or wholemeal), and adding special notes for requests like "no onions" or "extra pickles".
-The app features a simple UI with buttons to adjust quantity, a segmented button for size selection, and a text field for notes.
-It uses state management via an `OrderRepository` to handle order logic.
+The app calculates and displays the total price based on selections and features a simple UI with buttons to adjust quantity, switches for size and toasting, a dropdown for bread type, and a text field for notes.
+It uses state management via `OrderRepository` and `PricingRepository` to handle order logic and pricing.

 Key features:
 - Increment/decrement sandwich quantity with boundary checks.
-- Select sandwich size using a SegmentedButton.
+- Select sandwich size using switches (Footlong or Six-inch).
-- Choose bread type (enum-based).
+- Choose bread type from a dropdown menu (white, wheat, or wholemeal).
+- Toggle toasting preference with a switch.
 - Add special requests via a text input field.
+- Calculate and display total order price based on quantity, size, and base pricing.
 - Display current order details in an `OrderItemDisplay` widget.
 - Styled buttons for a consistent UI.